NSR9/Panoptic_segementation/README.md

  ## MY NEXT STEPS
- Here are my tentative steps to proceed forward with the next parts of the capstone project.
+ Here are my next tentative steps to proceed forward with the upcoming parts of the capstone project.

  * Get the dataset ready and convert it into COCO format.
  * Train a model on the dataset to predict bounding boxes of all the background and normal objects in the image.